Chenée Today

 Pineapple upside-down cake step-by-step

 It couldn't be easier to make this delicious cake!
-To start with, the super-simple batter is similar to my banana cake -- no creaming butter, and no mixer required!
-Once you've whipped up the batter, you'll melt butter in your skillet, and then sprinkle in your brown sugar.
-This will help caramelize the topping on your cake.
+To start with, the super-simple batter is similar to my spiced banana cake -- another single layer cake!

 Then, place the cherry halves, cut side up.
 Ordinarily you would arrange them evenly across the cake, but I placed mine in a "J" in honor of my friend Jackie's birthday.
 Feel free to get creative!
-Once you have the cherries down, gently spoon the drained pineapple over the top.

-You'll notice this recipe calls for crushed pineapple, whereas most pineapple upside-down cake recipes call for sliced pineapple rings.
-This is just my personal preference -- I find that crushed pineapple makes the cake easier to slice, and gets more pineapple flavor more evenly all over the cake!
-But it's up to you -- the method is the same whether you use crushed or sliced pineapple.
-If you do end up using sliced pineapple, then just put your cherry halves in the center of each slice!
+You'll notice this recipe calls for crushed pineapple, whereas most pineapple upside-down cake recipes call for a can of pineapple slices.
+This is just my personal preference -- I find that crushed pineapple makes the cake easier to slice than pineapple rings, and gets more pineapple flavor more evenly all over the cake!

 pineapple upside-down cake